teatall/blog.dastle.net/_posts/2020-02-18-state-media-in-covid19.md

 ---
 title: "To impress us, how hard can the state media try?"
 layout: post
-tags: [media, China, virus, Wuhan]
+tags: [media, China, virus, Wuhan, CCAIE]
 date: 2020-02-18
 abstract: "An article went viral in China about Chinese media"
 ---